top of page

 REQUIREMENTS

-• Artists must be a CHAC or WCACO member.
+• Women artists must be a CHAC or WCACO member.

-• A total of thirty member artists from WCACO and CHAC will be accepted as long as the art meets the requirements.
+• A total of thirty pieces from WCACO and CHAC will be accepted as long as the art meets the requirements.

 • Art must fit the theme.